Super Bowl MVP award winners: Who has won the most in NFL history ahead of Super Bowl 2022? - NBC Sports

 It might be surprising to learn that only five players have won multiple Super Bowl MVP awards in NFL history.
 It’s probably not so surprising that all five are quarterbacks and that Tom Brady is the all-time leader, with five Super Bowl MVPs to his name.

-Super Bowl LVI: How to watch the 2022 Super Bowl on TV, live stream info, Peacock
+Super Bowl 2022 live: How to watch Super Bowl LVI on TV, live stream info, Peacock

 Brady is also the only player to win the Super Bowl MVP with two different teams – four times with the New England Patriots and once with the Tampa Bay Buccaneers.
 Brady won his first Super Bowl MVP in Super Bowl XXXVI in 2002 against the Rams and his most recent in Super Bowl LV in 2021; the 19-year difference is by far the largest between Super Bowl MVPs in history.